The Lottery (TV series)

 The Lottery is an American post-apocalyptic drama television series that aired on Lifetime from July 20 through September 28, 2014.
-The series was set in a dystopian future when women have stopped having children due to an infertility pandemic.
-It starred Marley Shelton, Michael Graziadei, Athena Karkanis, David Alpay, Shelley Conn, Yul Vazquez and Martin Donovan.
+The series is set in a dystopian future when women have stopped having children due to an infertility pandemic.
+It stars Marley Shelton, Michael Graziadei, Athena Karkanis, David Alpay, Shelley Conn, Yul Vazquez and Martin Donovan.

 On October 17, 2014, Lifetime cancelled The Lottery after one season.

 Synopsis

 It is the year 2025, and no children have been born on Earth since 2019 due to an infertility pandemic that first became noticeable in 2016.
 Dr. Alison Lennon and her assistant, Dr. James Lynch, make a breakthrough in their lab work for the Department of Humanity (DOH), and are able to successfully fertilize eggs to create 100 viable human embryos.
 Darius Hayes, Director of the DOH, strongly believes that the embryos should immediately become property of the U.S. government.
 But the President of the United States, Thomas Westwood, is fighting sagging poll numbers and sides with his chief of staff, Vanessa Keller, who suggests they hold a public lottery to select 100 women who will carry the embryos to term.
 The DOH is also looking to control all young children in the country, which includes Elvis Walker, the six-year-old son of Kyle Walker.
 Meanwhile, an anti-government group called the Second of May Resistance, or "MayTwos", is also trying to seize control of the embryos for its own purposes.
 In researching the egg and sperm donors that produced the embryos, Alison and James discover a common bond that leads them to uncover the cause of the global infertility crisis.
 The battle to affect the future of the human race, along with the need to keep secrets buried, becomes a life-and-death struggle, with many paying the ultimate price.